A quick overview:

-- Pain due to pressure, percussion and compression in the affected section
+- pain caused for example by pressure, tapping and compression in the affected section

-- Elevation or palpable gap in the spinous process
+- Elevation or palpable gaps in the line of the spinous process

 - Limited range of spinal movement

-If the spinal cord is affected, there may be associated disorders below the level of the fracture or neurological deficits, for example:
+If the spinal cord is affected, associated disorders below the level of the fracture or neurological failures may follow:

 - Bladder and rectal control disorders